-Biomimetic mineralization of nitrile hydratase into a mesoporous cobalt-based metal-organic framework for efficient biocatalysis
+Biomimetic mineralization of nitrile hydratase into a mesoporous cobalt-based metal–organic framework for efficient biocatalysis†

 Nitrile hydratases (NHases) have attracted considerable attention owing to their application in the synthesis of valuable amides under mild conditions.
-However, the poor stability of NHases still is one of the main drawbacks in their industrial application.
-Recently, mesoporous metal-organic frameworks (MOFs) have been explored as an attractive support material for immobilizing enzymes.
+However, the poor stability of NHases is still one of the main drawbacks for their industrial application.
+Recently, mesoporous metal–organic frameworks (MOFs) have been explored as an attractive support material for immobilizing enzymes.
 Here, we encapsulated a recombinant cobalt-type NHase from Aurantimonas manganoxydans into the cobalt-based MOF ZIF-67 by a biomimetic mineralization strategy.
-The nano-catalyst NHase1229@ZIF-67 shows high catalytic activity for the hydration of 3-cyanopyridine to nicotinamide, and its specific activity reached 29.5 U/mg.
+The nano-catalyst NHase1229@ZIF-67 shows high catalytic activity for the hydration of 3-cyanopyridine to nicotinamide, and its specific activity reached 29.5 U mg−1.
 The NHase1229@ZIF-67 nanoparticles show a significant improvement in the thermal stability of NHase1229.
-The optimum reaction temperature of NHase1229@ZIF-67 is at 50-55 °C, and it still remained 40% of the maximum activity at 70 °C. However, the free NHase1229 completely lost its catalytic activity at 70 °C. The half-lives of NHase1229@ZIF-67 at 30 and 40 °C were 102.0 h and 26.5 h, respectively.
-NHase1229@ZIF-67 nanoparticles exhibit an excellent cycling performance, and its catalytic efficiency did not significantly decrease in the initial 6 cycles using 0.9 M 3-cyanopyridine as the substrate.
-In a fed-batch reaction, NHase1229@ZIF-67 can efficiently hydrate 3-cyanopyridine to nicotinamide, and the space-time yield was calculated to be 110 g·L-1·h-1.
+The optimum reaction temperature of NHase1229@ZIF-67 is at 50–55 °C, and it still retained 40% of the maximum activity at 70 °C. However, the free NHase1229 completely lost its catalytic activity at 70 °C. The half-lives of NHase1229@ZIF-67 at 30 and 40 °C were 102.0 h and 26.5 h, respectively.
+NHase1229@ZIF-67 nanoparticles exhibit an excellent cycling performance, and their catalytic efficiency did not significantly decrease in the initial 6 cycles using 0.9 M 3-cyanopyridine as the substrate.
+In a fed-batch reaction, NHase1229@ZIF-67 can efficiently hydrate 3-cyanopyridine to nicotinamide, and the space–time yield was calculated to be 110 g·L−1·h−1.
 Therefore, the cobalt-type NHase was immobilized in MOF ZIF-67, which is shown as a potential nanocatalyst for the large-scale industrial preparation of nicotinamide.